 Buy garlic as fresh as you possibly can to take advantage of the active properties while they’re at their best.
 Alternatively, grow garlic yourself and eat it straight out of the ground!

-This is another herb you might already have growing in your backyard – rosemary.
+This is another herb you might already have growing in your backyard.
 Surprisingly, rosemary is a member of the mint family and was historically carried by mourners at funerals.
 It is known as the herb of remembrance and herbalists do in fact recommend rosemary for memory recall ability.

 As well as improving memory, rosemary has a range of health benefits.
-It is a rich source of antioxidant and anti-inflammatory compounds, helping to boost the immune system and reduce infection.
+It is a rich source of antioxidant and anti-inflammatory compounds, which may help to boost the immune system and reduce infection.
 Laboratory studies have shown rosemary to be rich in antioxidants, which play an important role in neutralizing harmful particles called free radicals.

 Do you have circulation issues?
 Try rubbing some rosemary essential oil onto your hands and feet – you might be surprised at how well it works to improve blood flow and warm them up!